Margaret Carline Long

 Margaret began her career at American National Insurance Company in Galveston as a typist.
 She later joined NASA, where she was part of the space missions team, transcribing astronauts’ verbal recordings into written documentation — a role she cherished.
 After marrying, she moved to Houston and began working in the proposal department at Brown & Root, Inc., producing documents for various major projects.
 Margaret eventually retired from Brown & Root, carrying with her many fond memories of her years there and the friendships she made along the way.

 After retiring, Margaret and her sister, Marjorie spent many happy days together, enjoying each other’s company and sharing time with family.
 She loved sewing and created a special quilt for each of her grandchildren.
-She also lovingly made doll clothes and refurbished Cabbage Patch dolls, gifting them to her grandchildren and two young girls in her church.
+She also lovingly made doll clothes and refurbished Cabbage Patch dolls, gifting them to her grandchildren and to young girls in her church.
 Margaret’s giving spirit touched everyone around her — if she bought herself a new outfit or trinket, she would often say, “I need to get Margie one, too.”
 She also faithfully supported St. Jude Children’s Research Hospital for many years, reflecting her lifelong commitment to helping those in need.

 When the time came for the twins to live apart with their respective children, Margaret embraced the change with grace.
 She moved to Holliday, Texas, to live with her eldest daughter, Carolyn, and her husband, Tommy.
 There, she became part of a warm and loving household and often expressed how grateful she was to share that time together.

-She also leaves behind brother Carl Efird; daughters – Carolyn Reed & husband Tommy; Marilyn Prewitt & husband Richard; sons – Charles Jones; Joe Jones & wife Carol, Jerry Jones; 10 grandchildren; 20 great grandchildren; 2 great great grandchildren.
+Margaret is preceded in death by her parents, Carl & Rebecca Efird, brother Leland Efird and wife Nancy; sister Marjorie Lindberg and husband Julius; Sister in law Minnie Efird; and Great granddaughter Chloe Grace Wike.
+She leaves behind brother Carl Efird; Daughters – Carolyn Reed & husband Tommy; Marilyn Prewitt & husband Richard; Sons – Charles Jones; Joe Jones & wife Carol, Jerry Jones; 10 grandchildren; 20 great grandchildren; 2 great great grandchildren.

 On Saturday, September 13, 2025, Margaret’s family will greet friends from 10:30 am – 11:30 am followed by a Funeral Service 11:30 am at Crowder Funeral Home, 1645 E. Main Street, League City, Texas 77573.
 281-337-1515.
 Interment will be at Forest Park East, Webster, TX.